sdcweb/tools/git.md

 ## IDEs with Integrated or Support for Git

 1. **Microsoft Visual Studio Code**
-   This is, without question, my favorite IDE with Git support, including commit signing... basically eliminating the need for a separate Git client.
+   Without question, my favorite IDE with Git support, including commit signing... basically eliminating the need for a separate Git client.
+It is loaded with functionality and extension that add even more.

 2. **Atom by GitHub**
-   While my preferences do not take me to use of Atom often, I believe that wne it comes to development w/ Git, this is a top choice.
-While loaded with features, my personal preference leans to VSCode.
-Atom is clearly an alternate #1.
+   While my preferences do not take me to use Atom often, it is a solid product.
+The integrated Git support and functionality is top notch.
+Atom lacks some of the ease of use features of VSCode out of the box, but with extensions, they can be added.
+With the seamless integration with GitHub and customization possibilities, it is a tool worth keeping.

 3. **Eclipse**
    Great IDE I like especially for Java.
-I do not care for the implementation of Git support, but it is there.
-I see as a close second to VSCode for coding only (not Git), but not really needed is VSCode works for you.
+I do not care for the implementation of Git support, but it does work.
+Outside of Java, I do not use it for much.

 4. **Sublime Text**
    This is a great program and can serve many purposes.
-However, this comes at last due to being paid and proprietary software.
+However, this comes in last due to being paid and proprietary software.
 While that is a killer, it deserves to be mentioned as its functionality is great.
 If you have access to it, great!
 If not, skip it.
-As with Eclipse, the Git support is subpar to me.
-Another discouraging part is that in addition to Text, there is also Merge nad DeepGit
+As with Eclipse, the Git support is sub par to me.
+Another discouraging part is that in addition to Text, there is also Merge and DeepGit that open to perform certain tasks.